 Winter is here, and that means snow, hot chocolate, and holidays!
-It can also necessitate some maintenance or repairs depending on what materials your roof and gutters are made out of.
+It can also necessitate some maintenance or repairs, depending on the materials you have chosen for the roof and gutter system.
 There are quite a few varieties of shingles, but most are made of asphalt.
 Metal roofing is another popular option.
 Gutters can be made from wood, steel, aluminum or copper.
-Let’s take a look at how winter affects these materials and what it can mean you in the coming months:
+Let’s take a look at how winter affects these materials and what it could mean to you in the coming months:

 Damage From Snow or Fallen Trees